What Are Power Tools?

 - Release the trigger before removing the blade

-- Do not cut with corners or sides of the blade
+- Do not cut corners or the sides of the blade

 - Blade holders must cover the entire blade width